Lessons from Microsoft’s office 365 Outage: The Importance of third-party monitoring

 - Nov 25 3:35 AM ET: Internet Sonar detected anomalies across multiple European regions, showing HTTP 404 and 503 error codes.

-The incident was also verified by Internet Stack Map, which showed dependencies like the CDN and DNS services were all running normally; the outage was localized to Microsoft office.
+The outage was also verified by Internet Stack map, which showed dependencies like the CDN and DNS services were all running normally; the outage was localized to Microsoft office.

 For our customers, this early detection provided invaluable insights before Microsoft acknowledged the issue publicly.